 I was surprised how much experience I gained in less than 10 days of volunteering over the summer months.
 Initially I didn’t like the idea of working for free, but the experience has helped me feel more confident and qualified to apply for positions when I finish university, which will be a daunting experience in itself.
 It was nice to meet like-minded people and share knowledge, knowing that we were working for the greater cause of conserving nature while experiencing the benefits of nature connectivity for our own well-being.
 I’m looking forward to completing the Wild Youth Ranger and Leader qualifications next year and applying for positions in the world of ecology locally or abroad.
 With the latter, I’m looking forward to the South Africa field trip in March to learn more about ecological processes further afield.

-Lucy is studying on our Environmental Sciences BSc(Hons).
+Lucy is studying on our Environmental Sciences BSc(Hons) course.